mkdocstrings/mkdocstrings/docs/usage.md

 - `handler`: the name of the handler to use to collect and render this object.
   By default, it will use the value defined in the [Global options](#global-options)'s `default_handler` key, or `"python"`.
-- `selection`: a dictionary of options passed to the handler's collector.
-  The collector is responsible for collecting the documentation from the source code.
-  Therefore, selection options change how the documentation is collected from the source code.
-- `rendering`: a dictionary of options passed to the handler's renderer.
-  The renderer is responsible for rendering the documentation with Jinja2 templates.
+- `options`: a dictionary of options passed to the handler's methods responsible both for collecting and rendering the documentation.
+These options can be defined globally (in `mkdocs.yml`, see [Global options](#global-options)), locally (as described here), or both.
-  Therefore, rendering options affect how the selected object's documentation is rendered.

-Every handler accepts at least these two keys, `selection` and `rendering`, and some handlers accept additional keys.
-Check the documentation for your handler of interest in [Handlers](handlers/overview.md).

 !!! example "Example with the Python handler"
     === "docs/my_page.md"